realcrunchy/crabgameskinchanger/README.md

 If Windows asks you to replace steam_api64_net.dll you agree with "yes" Basically you just replace steam_api64_net.dll and add the steam_setting folder to the 86x_64 Folder.
+[!]
+By default in the custom broadcast text file are already the steam connections filled in but you need to activate them manually ingame.
+If you activate them you know you are breaking ToS of Steam rn.
+I have nothing to do with your illegal activaty [!]

 ## Config